vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

 This component is a so called filter, it intercepts (filters) all incoming HTTP requests and does two things:
 1. First, it checks if the CSRF token exists in the session.
 If not it creates a token and saves it in the session as a session attribute.\
 The view component should read it from the session and place it in the form as a hidden value.
 (Template languages, such as JSP, usually provide easy ways to read session attributes.)
-1. Second, and most importantly, checks all incoming POSTS requests if they contain a valid CSRF token by reading the token value from the request parameters and comparing it with the value saved in the session.
+1. Second, and most importantly, verifies all incoming POSTS requests if they contain a valid CSRF token by reading the token value from the request parameters and comparing it with the value saved in the session.
-(It checks only POSTS requests because those are meant to write resources, i.e. create transactions) It throws an Exception if there is no valid CSRF token value coming in as a parameter with the POST request.
+(It checks only POST requests because those are meant to write resources, i.e. create money transactions in our case) It throws an Exception if there is no valid CSRF token value coming in as a parameter with the POST request.
 \
 Add the a hidden input of name *_csrf* to the transfer form in *transfer.jsp* to make sure that the CSRF token value is sent as a parameter with the POST request when saving the transaction:\